Ex-U.S. war prisoner Bergdahl charged with desertion, misbehavior

 The desertion charge carries a maximum prison term of five years, while the misbehavior count carries a maximum term of life in prison, he said.
 The charges also carry a number of other potential punishments, including a dishonorable discharge, reduction in rank to private and forfeiture of all pay.

-In a statement issued by his lawyers, Bergdahl said he was beaten by his Taliban captors a number of times with a copper cable or a thick rubber hose.
-He also said he tried to escape about a dozen times.

 Bergdahl's parents declined to comment on the Army's decision to charge their son.
-Some residents in his hometown of Hailey, Idaho, also expressed reluctance to comment on the developments, citing anger aimed at the community after it showed support for him following his release.
+Some residents in his hometown of Hailey, Idaho, also expressed reluctance to comment on the developments, citing anger at the community that came after it showed support for him following his release.

 A rally for Bergdahl was abruptly cancelled last summer amid the political uproar.
 The family and several supporters received threats by email and telephone, Hailey officials said.